PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 18:10:03
+Last updated: 2024-04-02 18:10:36
-Random Quote: The world makes way for the man who knows where he is going. - Ralph Waldo Emerson
+Random Quote: Ideas are the beginning points of all fortunes. - Napoleon Hill